spryker/code-sniffer/README.md

 php phpunit.phar
 ```

+Also run `composer docs` to generate new sniff list.

 ### Running own sniffs on this project
 There is a convenience script to run all sniffs for this repository:
 ```